 Have another questions?
 Reach out to us!

 Yes!
 We are a 3-star beachfront resort with a wide variety of room options.
 Our dorm rooms start at 280 THB and private accommodation starting at 500 THB.
 Message us and ask about our diving and accommodation packages!

 Yes!
 You can begin your reading and quizzes before you get here but you’ll need to complete the workshops and exams with your instructor when you arrive.
 Contact us now to get started!

 Yes.
 All the answers are in the manuals for you to review anytime.
 Our approach to education is for students to comprehend and practice through repetition rather than focusing on textbook memorization.
-This ensures that your actions–underwater especially–are informed and contextual rather than rote and textbook.
+This ensures that your actions are informed and contextual.

 Yes!
 Check our Try Dive page or get in touch with us to learn more.
 We can’t wait to show you the underwater world and teach you to defy gravity.